 Identity - equals/hashCode

-Do not implement equals() and hashCode() on @Entity beans (but instead leave that to Ebean enhancement).
+Do not implement equals() and hashCode() on @Entity beans.
+Instead, leave this to Ebean enhancement.

 toString() - avoid getters